It’s difficult to know what to expect from an actor of the calibre of Brian Cox…

 A teacher called Bill Dewar took a particular interest in his ambitions and suggested that Brian join the club for youngsters at Dundee Rep. This was Brian’s first experience of live theatre – until then it was seen as a middle-class pursuit.
 Here he had his eyes opened to a new world – and he liked it.

 An opportunity opened up at the Rep for what Brian calls a “general factotum”.
-Bill Dewar arranged an interview and at 14 in 1961 Brian left school, earned £4 a week and started to learn his trade.
+At 14 Brian left school, earned £4 a week and started to learn his trade.

 “It was amazing.
 People in the theatre community are open and non-judgmental.
 A woman called Bunty Kidd gave me a hard time, which I needed.
 I was pretty uncouth and arrived with a strong Dundonian accent, but she was good for me.”

-It has to be said as the interview progresses the more his accent drifts back.
+As the interview progresses Brian’s accent drifts back.
 His first job was to deposit the takings at the British Linen Bank in the High Street every day – “they trusted me not to run off with them”.

 It was the greatest apprenticeship he could have wished for